5 Star Reader Comment

 - Bone-in or boneless?
 Both work!
 Bone-in offers more flavor, while boneless are great for shredding.

 Need serving ideas?
 I make a classic menu with Stuffed Baked Potatoes, Southern Style Green Beans, and warm Garlic Rolls.
-It’s a comfort food meal that your family and friends will love.
+These slow cooker chicken thighs in a honey soy sauce make a comfort food meal that your family and friends will love.

 Ingredients You’ll Need